MojammelHossain/flood_water_mapping_segmentation/README.md

     --weights False \
 ```

-* **Comprehensive Full Resolution with Class Balance (CFR-CB)**: We balance the dataset biasness towards non-water class in this experiment.
+* **Comprehensive Full Resolution with Class Balance (CFR-CB)**: We balance the dataset biases in this experiment using passed class weight.

 ```
 python train.py --root_dir YOUR_ROOT_DIR \